Back to BlogSecurity

 • Local execution: Scripts run with the user's permissions.
 A single malicious or socially engineered tool call can read files, change code, or call out to the internet.

 You can try to "prompt the agent to be careful."
 But prompts are best-effort.
 They don't enforce.
-A well-crafted prompt injection can override your instructions and get the model to do something you never intended - like running a command that exfiltrates data or creates a PR with 1,000 files.
-What we need is enforcement before the action runs.
-Not after.
-Not "please don't."
-Before.
+A well-crafted prompt injection can override your instructions and get the model to do something you never intended - like running a command that exfiltrates data or creating a PR with 1,000 files.

 TrustClaw (by Composio) tackles real OpenClaw risks: